MouseBiteLabs/ROM-Adapter-Boards/SNES to 27C322 (Extended)/README.md

 # SNES Mask ROM to 27C322 (Extended)

 Order at your own risk.
 Untested.

-Design is intended for personal use only, not for modifying existing cartridges for commercial sale.
+**Design is intended for personal use only, not for modifying existing cartridges for commercial sale.** I really would rather you *not* use these adapter boards to repurpose old carts into rarer games or ROM hacks in order to sell them commercially.
+Use a brand new cart circuit board instead!
+I have plenty to choose from :)

 Instructions: https://mousebitelabs.com/2020/01/28/27c322-27c160-to-snes-mask-rom-extended-adapter-board/